-I find, collect, and draw minutiae in everyday interactions with nature.
+I find, collect, and draw the minutiae from mundane interactions with nature.
 Focusing on overlooked objects typically categorized as dust: dried seeds, dead insects, fallen feathers, strands of hair...
 I combine these small forms to scale within accumulated compositions using ethereal abstraction inspired by early photomicroscopy and astrophotography.
 I am stimulated by this subject matter philosophically, as it leads to theological conversations.
 Scientific illustration, Italian Renaissance art, along with Catholicism, Sacred Liturgy, and divine phenomena all commingle in an undercurrent influencing my work.
 I’m drawn to harmonious parallels between the infinitesimal and the grandiose through my process.

 Drawing with finite exactitude I use basic observation, unaided eyesight, and homemade microscopes.
-While I aim to record each specimen accurately, inevitably each rendered organic object becomes a shadow of a shadow - I translate the perfectly designed imperfectly.
+While I aim to record each specimen accurately, inevitably each rendered organic object becomes a shadow of a shadow — I translate the perfectly designed imperfectly.
 By attempting to capture each nuance, I experience heightened sensitivity and deepened awe; the reality of my limitations and vulnerabilities are enlarged and magnified.
-As the minute comes into focus, I see details signifying something greater and far more mysterious than my self; the encounter sparks an inclination to reason from the visible to the invisible in an unfolding relationship.
+As minute forms come into focus, I see details signifying something greater and far more mysterious than my self; the encounter sparks an inclination to reason from the visible to the invisible in an unfolding relationship.

 I specifically refer to insects as a constant subject within my work and see them in the same way C.S.
 Lewis has described them as “a dim shadow or symbol of the unceasing activity and creativeness of God.”
 I draw them to grow in humility and highlight mortality as I am ever fascinated by the reality of the immortal soul redeemed by Christ.
-I seek to develop an ongoing visual vocabulary to speak with faith and reason as an instrument to pass on pinpoints of truth.
+I seek to develop an ongoing visual vocabulary to speak with faith and reason as an instrument to promulgate pinpoints of truth.